caltechlibrary/pubarchiver/README.md

 ### Previewing the list of articles

-If given the argument `-p` (or `/p` on Windows), `microarchiver` will _only_ print a list of articles it will archive and stop short of creating the archive.
+If given the option `-p` (or `/p` on Windows), `microarchiver` will _only_ print a list of articles it will archive and stop short of creating the archive.
 This is useful to see what would be produced without actually doing it.
 However, note that because it does not attempt to download the articles and associated files, it will not be able to report on errors that might occur when not operating in preview mode.
 Consequently, do not use the output of `-p` as a prediction of eventual success or failure.

-If given the argument `-g` (or `/g` on Windows), `microarchiver` will _only_ write a file named `article-list.xml` containing the complete current article list from the micropublication.org server, and exit without doing anything else.
+If given the option `-g` (or `/g` on Windows), `microarchiver` will _only_ write a file named `article-list.xml` containing the complete current article list from the micropublication.org server, and exit without doing anything else.
 This is useful as a starting point for creating the file used by option `-a`.
 It's probably a good idea to redirect the output to a file; e.g.,

 ```
 microarchiver -g > article-list.xml